Many times, homeowners delay acting on roof replacement when they know they should due to the financial costs involved.

 6. Denial of Roof Damage Insurance Claims

 Another important aspect of timely roof replacement to take into account is the homeowner’s insurance end of the equation.
-Being able to make insurance claims for roof damage can save you a lot of money.

 It makes sense to talk to your home insurance provider and to make sure your roofing is fully covered.
 You don’t want to be surprised by denied claims later on.